Suicidal Ideation

-As a mental health therapist, treating patients with suicidal thoughts can be very intense and distressing, which is why it's important to know how to identify risk factors, symptoms and signs.
-According to the Centers for Disease Control and Prevention (CDC), one person dies by suicide every 11 minutes and over 12 million people thought about suicide.
+As a mental health therapist, treating clients with suicidal thoughts can be very intense and distressing, which is why it's important to know how to identify risk factors, symptoms and signs.
+According to the Centers for Disease Control and Prevention (CDC), one person dies by suicide every 11 minutes and over 12 million people thought about suicide in 2021.

 This guide to talking about suicidal ideation as a therapist will give you the tools and treatment methods you need to counsel clients with suicidal ideation.